Ceiling Fan Fixture Flashing On and Off

 - The only way to fix the issue is to install the right size bulbs as specified by the ceiling fan manual.

-- The government now requires all ceiling fan manufactures to install limiters in new ceiling fans.
+- The national efficiency code standards now requires all ceiling fan manufactures to install limiters in new ceiling fans.

 - It basically cuts of power when too much wattage is drawn through the fixture.

 More about Ceiling Fan Lights